Eagleshot/IntroductionToFastAPI/readme.md

 *   **High performance:** One of the fastest Python frameworks available, thanks to its asynchronous capabilities.

 # 1. Installation
 To get started, you need to install FastAPI and a server to run your application.
+Try to use a virtual environment.

 Open your terminal and run the following command: